Walmart's actual Black Friday 2018 sale starts online tonight

 - Deals available now (online and in-store).
 This includes mostly game consoles and bundles that have been on sale for awhile, including at other stores.

 - Deals starting tonight online (Wednesday, Nov.
 21, 10 p.m.
 ET / 7 p.m.
-PT.)
-This includes most of Walmart's best deals, including deals available elsewhere, like the $250 iPad.
+PT) This includes most of Walmart's best deals, including deals available elsewhere, like the $250 iPad, and exclusive deals like the $100 40-inch TV.
 Note that Walmart's ad is unclear whether all of the deals in this section will actually be available online, and we expect them to sell out fast tonight anyway.

-- Deals available in-store only.
-This section consists of the phone deals, which Walmart says you'll need to visit the store (6 p.m. local time on Thanksgiving, Thursday Nov.
-22)
+- Black Friday deals available in-store only (starting Thanksgiving, Thursday Nov.
+22, 6 p.m. local time).
+This section consists of the phone deals, which Walmart says you'll need to visit the store to activate.

 Scroll down to see a few of our favorite Walmart Black Friday deals, starting off with the ones available now -- and check out more deals in the slideshow below.